Decision Date: May 20, 2020

 Keywords: Water Sustainability Act – definitions of “stream”, “stream channel”, “changes in and about a stream”, ss.
 11, 93; order; flooding; berm

 Section 11(2) of the Water Sustainability Act (the “Act”) provides that changes in and about a stream may only be made in accordance with a change approval, the regulations, the terms and conditions of an authorization, or an order.
-Mr. Smoluk did not obtain authorization from the Ministry before building the berm.
+Mr. Ware did not obtain authorization from the Ministry before building the berm.
 The order was issued after the Ministry inspected the site.

 To determine whether the berm was an unauthorized “change in and about a stream” within the meaning of the Act, the Board first considered the definitions of “stream” and “stream channel” in the Act, and whether a floodplain is part of a stream.
-There was no dispute that much of Mr. Smoluk’s property is on the 200-year floodplain of the Nicola River, as is much of the City of Merritt.
+There was no dispute that Mr. Ware’s property is on the floodplain of the Nicola River, as is much of the City of Merritt.
 The Board found that if the definition of a “stream” included a floodplain, significant portions of the City would be within a “stream”, such that many City residents would need Ministry permission to do any work on their property.
 The Board held that such an interpretation would lead to an absurd result.
-Therefore, the Board concluded that the 200-year floodplain of the Nicola River was not captured by the definition of “stream”.
+Therefore, the Board concluded that the floodplain of the Nicola River was not captured by the definition of “stream”.

 Next, the Board noted that the Act’s definition of “changes in and about a stream” includes “activity or construction within a stream channel that has or may have an impact on a stream or stream channel”.
 “Stream channel” is defined in the Act as the bed and banks of a stream, above and below the natural boundary of the stream, regardless of whether the channel has been modified.
 Neither “floodplain” nor “stream bank” are defined in the legislation.
 The dictionary defines “floodplain” as “level land that may be submerged by floodwaters”, and defines “bank” as “the rising ground bordering a lake, river, or sea or forming the edge of a cut or hollow”.
 Based on those definitions, the Board concluded that the boundary between the floodplain and the stream bank is delineated by the point where the rising ground of the stream bank levels off into the floodplain, regardless of whether that point is above the natural boundary of the stream.